Saturday, August 13, 2011

 This year promises to be a great wine making year!
 You can get started making your own organic wines at home with a free e-book that I have written entitled, "Making Organic Wine at Home".
 The link to download it is in the left column.
 It's a lot of fun and a great creative outlet.
 I like drinking the wines because they contain all the phytochemicals and antioxidants of the fruits, herbs and flowers themselves.
 Making it into wine is just like making juice.
 There are so many things out there that will make excellent wine!

-Posted by Providence Acres Farm at 3:43 PM
+Posted by Sheryl at Providence Acres at 3:43 PM